Ice hockey-Switzerland into semis after Muller goal downs Finland

 Finland beat Switzerland 3-1 when the sides met in the group stage, but those were the only goals the Finns mustered in their four preliminary round games, and Muller, who netted in that game, scored again in the contest that mattered in the second period.

+Michelle Karvinen had a gilt-edged chance to score for the Finns in the second period, when a rebound from Susanna Tapani's shot came her way, but she failed to find the target.

+Finland got their first power play of the game midway through the second period but never came close to scoring, and it was Switzerland who went in front with just over five minutes left to the interval.

-Muller won the face-off after an icing by Finland, and was there to collect Rahel Enzler's pass and slide the puck between the legs of goalie Sanni Ahola.
+Muller won the face-off after Finland got called for icing, and was there to collect Rahel Enzler's pass and slide the puck between the legs of goalie Sanni Ahola.

+"They had chances," Swiss captain Lara Stadler said.
+"But in the end, I think it was a lucky bounce off that face-off, that it was like right there, and I'm glad she put it in."

 The Finns had taken bronze at the last two Games, beating the Swiss 4-0 to claim third place four years ago.